 Confidential U.N.
-Report Accuses Saudi Coalition of Killing Hundreds of Children in Yemen Conflict
+Report Accuses Saudi Coalition of Killing Hundreds of Yemeni Kids

 A Saudi-led military coalition conducting airstrikes in Yemen committed “grave violations” of human rights against children last year, killing 502, injuring 838, according to a draft report by the U.N.
 Secretary General António Guterres.

-“The killing and maiming of children remained the most prevalent violation” of children’s rights in Yemen , according to the 41-page draft report obtained by Foreign Policy.
+“The killing and maiming of children remained the most prevalent violation” of children’s rights in Yemen, according to the 41-page draft report obtained by Foreign Policy.
 “In the reporting period, attacks carried out by air were the cause of over half of all child casualties, with at least 349 children killed and 333 children injured.”

 Saudi Arabia and its allies have been trying since March 2015, with U.S. backing, to force Houthi rebels out of power in Yemen.
 But the coalition’s air strikes have been heavily criticized for killing civilians, hobbling infrastructure, and destroying the country’s architectural heritage.

-The chief author of the confidential report, Virginia Gamba, the U.N. chief’s special representative for children abused in war time, informed top U.N. officials Monday, that she intends to recommend the Saudi-led coalition be added to a list a countries and entities that kill and maim children, according to a well-placed source.
-The final decision will have to be taken by Guterres.
+The chief author of the confidential draft report, Virginia Gamba, the U.N. chief’s special representative for children abused in war time, informed top U.N. officials Monday, that she intends to recommend the Saudi-led coalition be added to a list a countries and entities that kill and maim children, according to a well-placed source.
+The decision will have to be taken by Guterres, who will make the final report public later this month.

 The Saudi-led air coalition was responsible for inflicting the largest number of child casualties, 683, with Houthi rebels killing or injuring 414.
 In contrast, the Islamic State was responsible for six child casualties and Al Qaeda one.